 - These hormones are responsible for the formation of flowers, stems, leaves, and fruits.

-We can conclude that among the five types of hormones found in plants, auxins and gibberellins play a major role in regulating the growth and development of plants; though they are found in small amount but are considered to be an essential one.
-These are required to carry out various biochemical reactions and in coordinating and responding to the signals provided by different parts of the plants.
+We can conclude that among the five types of hormones found in plants, auxins and gibberellins play a major role in regulating the growth and development of plants; though they are found in small amounts but are considered to be an essential one.
+These are required to carry out various biochemical reactions and in coordinating and responding to the signals provided by different parts of the plant.